Eldest Child Privileges, Why Firstborn Children Need More Responsibility and More Freedom

 Or the classic: “You don’t even love me!”

-This is followed by shouting, stomping feet, slammed doors and outright opposition.
-And, yes, sometimes even silent protests in the form of crossed arms, dramatic sighs or sulking in their room.
+This is followed by shouting, stomping feet, slamming doors, and outright opposition.
+And, yes, sometimes even silent protests in the form of crossed arms, dramatic sighs, or sulking in their room.
+Younger children need empathy, but they also need parents who can hold the line with calm confidence.

 But I especially want to encourage those of you with older kids and explain why this principle is so important:

 Freedoms and privileges communicate to the eldest that you trust them and believe in them.
-It’s not just about expecting and demanding more from them—you’re also confirming and respecting their need for freedom.
+It’s not just about expecting and demanding more from them; you’re also confirming and respecting their need for freedom.
+Trust communicates value, and firstborn children need to know that their growth is recognized, not only demanded.

-Contentment is an incredibly important aspect of life—not only for children, but also for adults (perhaps even more so…).
+Contentment is an incredibly important aspect of life, not only for children, but also for adults (perhaps even more so…).
+This is one of the most valuable lessons for sibling relationships, because jealousy weakens when gratitude and celebration are trained early.

-What are some Priviledges you can give the eldest
+What are some privileges you can give the eldest

-3. Special Time with Parents – Our eldest was able to watch a movie with daddy some weekends, movies that wheren’t for the younger ones.
+Special Time with Parents – Our eldest was able to watch a movie with daddy some weekends, movies that weren’t for the younger ones.

-4. Privilege of Trust – Getting technology earlier, obviously after we thought them first
+Privilege of Trust – Getting technology earlier, obviously, after we thought them first

-5. Solo Activities — Joining a youth group, or trips earlier than siblings.
+Solo Activities — Joining a youth group or taking trips earlier than siblings.

 These are just a few simple privilege ideas you can give your eldest.
 You don’t have to overhaul your whole routine — just start with one.
 For us, it began with something as small as letting our oldest stay up 10 minutes longer than the younger ones.